ameksike/ksmf/doc/intro.hello_world.md

 }
 ```

-Make sure your **package.json** include the star command in the script section.
+Make sure your **package.json** include the start command in the script section.

 ```json
 {